michaeljolley/megaphone/README.md

-# megaphone
+# Megaphone

-Auto-promoter of blog posts, YT videos &amp; Twitch streams
+Azure Function that automates promotion of blog posts, YouTube videos, and Twitch streams on Twitter.